UbiquityRobotics/ubiquity_launches/launches.md

 This launch file has the following arguments:

 * robot_platform (Required):
+  The robot platform (e.g. "magni", "loki", etc.)

 * robot_host (Required):
+  The DNS address for the robot.

 * robot_user (Required):
+  The user account on the robot to use.

 * viewer_host (Optional, default: 'localhost'):
+  The DNS address for the viewer machine with a display.

 * viewer_user (Optional, default: ''):
+  The user account on the display computer to use.

 ### `m_raspicam_view` Launch File Directory